Please note that wildlife on Catalina Island, as in all wildlands,

 Here's a photo gallery with step-by-step instructions on how to organize the ride of your life on Catalina Island.
 Bring your bike, catch the Wildland Express shuttle, and ride from Airport-to-Avalon.
 It's a 10-mile ride to remember!

 For bike rentals contact our Avalon Business Partners by calling Brown's Bikes at 310-510-BIKE or by email or BikeCatalina at 310-913-1028 or by email for a one-stop guided or self-guided bike experience through Catalina's wildlands.
 Your bike, permit, and shuttle to the airport will be scheduled for you.

 Biking is a great way to see Catalina's wildlands.
-The terrain is not for the feint of heart though.
+The terrain is not for the faint of heart though.
 The interactive map below gives you an idea of how steep some of the roads are so you can evaluate if for yourself.
 Note that "red" lines mean the road is quite steep!

 Click on the image above to explore Catalina's bike trails in 3D.